davidwed/ultradefrag/TestSuite/ReadMe_First.txt

            which takes a list of drives separated by spaces (Example: G: H: I:)

-        b) In the NTFS batch script you can additionally specify the drive for the mixed files, regular and compressed.
+        b) In the NTFS batch script you can additionally specify the drive for the mixed files (regular and compressed).
            This is done by changing the definition of the "MixedVolume" variable, which contains a drive letter (Example: I:).
            If you do not like to create a mixed drive change the line to read: set MixedVolume=

+           It is also possible to create a fully compressed NTFS volume, see "set CompressedVolume="

         c) UDF volumes are only supported on Vista and higher

     3) CHKDSK is executed before and after the fragmented files creation process, to make sure the volume is consistent.